 So if you want to learn a bit about two completely different eras of history in one small town, then you need to make sure to visit Carew Castle and Tidal Mill.

-There is also a lot of Roman history in Carmarthen, however, the village does have a contemporary vibe and it is very much worth exploring in its own right.
+There is also a lot of Roman history in Carmarthen, however, the town does have a contemporary vibe and it is very much worth exploring in its own right.
 After taking in the historic sites, stroll through its streets and browse the many shops and cafes to be found here.

 If you happen to be visiting Pembrokeshire in the summertime, you would be remiss if you didn’t take the time to visit one of the region’s beautiful beaches.
 Marloes Sands, for instance, is one of the best beaches in Pembrokeshire, located a bit north of St Anne’s Head and the village of Dale.

-If you’re interested in a beautiful beach and some Hollywood history, then head to Freshwater East which was used as a filming location for Shell Cottage in Harry Potter and the Deathly Hallows.
+If you’re interested in a beautiful beach and some Hollywood history, then head to Freshwater West which was used as a filming location for Shell Cottage in Harry Potter and the Deathly Hallows.
 Alternatively, you could most your way to Whitesands Bay Beach just outside of St Davids.
 This is another lovely beach to spend a lazy day at and one of the nicest places in Pembrokeshire.
 There is also a cafe and a campsite here.

 Where To Eat In Pembrokeshire